 Despite what others may believe the fur on your lovely dog is not what makes you sneeze or cough.
 It’s actually the skin or more specifically the flakes of skin that comes off your pet are what make you sneeze.
 So even if you’re taking care of a dog without any fur, like the Mexican hairless dog, otherwise, called Xoloitzcuintli, you might still be allergic to it because of the dander.

 Fortunately, there are many ways to prevent an allergic reaction to this substance.
 You just have to be vigilant about keeping your household clean from these allergens.

-Third, if you’re the type of pet owner who loves to cuddle with your dog make sure you change your clothes frequently after you’ve rolled around with Snuffles.
+If you’re the type of pet owner who loves to cuddle with your dog, be sure to change your clothes and clean them properly.
 Stick them into your washing machine and make sure that it’s totally clean to prevent dander from sticking to it.

 Air conditioners and heaters are notorious spreaders of dander throughout the house.
 Make sure that the vents in these machines have effective filters to ensure that dander won’t spread throughout your home.

 - Make sure your pet is clean before he goes inside the house

 Make sure that your pet is cleaned thoroughly outside the house before letting him/her in.
 If there is one person in your family who is not allergic to pet dander let him/her clean the dog so that he/she won’t trigger an allergic attack during grooming.
 Make sure that your pet gets his/her bath every week to prevent allergens from accumulating and spreading throughout the house.